SkorkaBence/Graphs/README.md

 }
 ```
-*Note, that this perator does not check for isomorphism*
+*Note, that this operator does not check for isomorphism*
 ### Complementer
 To get a graphs complementer use the following operator:
 ```C#